slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - What's the most common question or problem you get asked about?
 Share the answer.
 - You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.
 - Social inadequacy AKA creepiness is based on unpredictability.
 Staring isn’t staring if you’re smiling or if you say hi.
+- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating
 - Community of experts (that give you good answers).
-- Critical peers (10 people that make a big difference in your immediate career).
+Critical peers (10 people that make a big difference in your immediate career).
-- Networking types: advocates a, boomerang b, celebrities c, drainers d
-- Networking types: shark, dolphin, drowner.
 - Not what should I do next but who should you speak next?
-- the best way to get value was to start giving it away? you’re giving validation
+- the best way to get value was to start giving it away? you’re giving validation -->
-- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating

-> *"Money is the ultimate network effect."
--- Naval Ravikant*
-> *"Business networking is a complete waste of time.
-The reality is if you're building something interesting, you will always have more people who will want to know you."
--- Naval Ravikant*
--->

 > *"The enemy of excellence is isolation."
 -- Aaron Walker*

-Make networking an [habit](chapter_1_self.md#on-habits-and-systems): who you know and whether they like you will determine what opportunities you get.
+Make networking an habit: who you know and whether they like you will determine what opportunities you get.

 > *"To develop your intellectual powers at the expense of the social is to retard your own progress to mastery."
 -- Robert Greene*